Key stage 2 teacher assessment guidance 2025

 All local authority moderators must:

-• successfully complete STA standardisation process for moderation of KS2 English writing
+- successfully complete the STA standardisation process for moderation of KS2 English writing

 They must also be able to:

-• systematically review evidence against the TA frameworks and adhere to STA guidance
+- systematically review evidence against the TA frameworks and adhere to STA’s guidance

 When completing a standardisation exercise, moderators should not assume that the exercise includes one collection from each of the standards.
-Instead, each collection should be judged individually.
-Local authorities will be required to send details of successful and unsuccessful moderator data to STA after each exercise window.
-Local authorities should maintain a list of all successful moderators and share these details with STA when requested.
-Local authorities must ensure moderators only have a maximum of two attempts across the three exercise windows.
+Each collection should be judged individually.
+Local authorities will be required to send details of successful and unsuccessful moderator’s responses to STA after each exercise.
+Local authorities will also need to maintain a list of all successful moderators and share this with STA as requested.

-Local authorities must ensure they recruit an adequate number of moderators to meet their external moderation requirements.
+Local authorities must have a robust recruitment, training and quality assurance process to support all moderators.
+They must ensure they recruit an adequate number of moderators to meet their external moderation requirements.
 In doing so, they should consider the pass rates of moderators and have a contingency plan in place to account for the average exercise failure rates observed in previous years.
-Training materials will be available on the PAG for self-guided learning from Monday 2 October 2023.
-Additionally, training videos are available on the STA YouTube playlist.
-There will be no face-to-face training events.

-Please refer to the teacher assessment moderation: standardisation and training process for further details.
+You can find more information in the teacher assessment moderation: standardisation and training process.